David Bowie, Buddhism and Tibet

 1968

-* June - Bowie appears at the Royal Festival Hall, London, and performs the Lindsay Kemp style mime piece and Tibet-themed Yet-San the the Eagle, with a backing track of a wordless Silly Boy Blue.
-It was narrated by his friend and producer Tony Visconti and told the story of the Chinese invasion of Tibet.
+* June - Bowie appears at the Royal Festival Hall, London, and performs the Lindsay Kemp style mime piece and Tibet-themed Yet-San and the the Eagle, with a backing track of a wordless Silly Boy Blue.
+It was narrated by his friend and producer Tony Visconti and includes the story of the Chinese invasion of Tibet.
+Nicholas Pegg's book The Complete David Bowie: New Edition includes the following reference:

 David’s brief spots at the Covent Garden and Festival Hall gigs consisted of a mime piece he had devised in the aftermath of Pierrot In Turquoise.
 Entitled ‘Jetsun And The Eagle’, it was performed against a specially prepared backing tape which incorporated ‘Silly Boy Blue’ alongside some new music he had created with Tony Visconti: “David and I prepared a soundtrack containing what we thought might pass for Tibetan music, played on a Moroccan guitar-like instrument I’d bought in Portobello Road,” Visconti explains in his autobiography.
 “We added improvised sound effects with saucepans (they were the ceremonial cymbals) and I read a narration written by David.
 For some reason he decided my American accent made it sound more like a documentary.

-Simon Reynolds, Shock and Awe: Glam Rock and Its Legacy, from the Seventies to the Twenty-First Century:
+It is also described in Simon Reynolds' Shock and Awe: Glam Rock and Its Legacy, from the Seventies to the Twenty-First Century:

 One of Bowie’s Kemp-influenced mime pieces, ‘Jetsun and the Eagle’ – which he performed a number of times in 1968-9, including during concert dates supporting Tyrannosaurus Rex – took its name from the eleventh-century Tibetan yogi Jetsun Milarepa, whose writings were canonical in the Mahayana strand of Buddhism to which Bowie adhered.
 The piece was based on the legend that Milarepa was originally an adept of black magic, which he used to avenge himself upon wicked relatives.
 But he then abandoned the dark arts for a higher path, achieving enlightenment and mastery over himself, as well as supernatural powers, like the ability to change the shape of his body and fly like a bird.
 Buddhist notions fed into certain early Bowie songs like ‘Karma Man’ and the debut album’s ‘Silly Boy Blue’.
 The latter, which also served as the backing track to performances of ‘Jetsun and the Eagle’, is a panorama across the wondrous strangeness of Tibet and refers to ‘yak- butter statues’, as well as concepts like reincarnation, the Over-Soul and chela, a word that means ‘disciple’ and usually pairs with ‘guru’.